hannesbe/phagios/README.md

 ## License

-Phagios is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for more details.
+Phagios is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for more details.